Carrie Underwood, Mike Fisher expecting their second child

 LOS ANGELES (AP) - Carrie Underwood says her family is adding "another fish to our pond."

-The 35-year-old singer announced on Instagram on Wednesday that she and her husband, Mike Fisher, are expecting their second child.
+The 35-year-old singer announced Wednesday on Instagram that she and her husband, Mike Fisher, are expecting their second child.
 She says they are "absolutely over the moon."

-Underwood and Fisher, a former NHL player for Ottawa and Nashville, have a 3-year-old son, Isaiah.
+Underwood and Fisher, a former NHL player for Ottawa, Canada, and Nashville, Tennessee, have a 3-year-old son, Isaiah.